LastAncientOne/Stock_Analysis_For_Quant/R_Stock/R_Regression/README.md

 ### Support Vector Machines
 Support Vector Machines is a supervised machine learning algorithm that performed both classification and regression.
 Also, is a linear model for classification and regression problems.
 As a result, classification and regression.

+### Tobit Regression
+Tobit Regression is algorithm is a class of regression models in the observed range of the dependent variable is censored in some way.
+Use this model to predict continuous or classification data.

 ## Author:
 ### * Tin Hang